arthurpicht/meta/README.md

 ## meta repo

-As mentioned before, putting `meta.conf` into a repository on its own (the meta repo) is considered a good idea.
+As mentioned before, putting `meta.conf` into a repository on its own *("the meta repo")* is considered a good idea.
 When doing so, include subdirectory `.meta-local` into `.gitignore` as it is created by meta and contains information about specific local circumstances.
 ## license